 Article ID: 2642044 - View products that this article applies to.

 Although "time" may seem like a simple human concept that lets everyone across the globe receive a meeting request and then attend the meeting at the same time, the concept is actually very complex.
-This article describes how Microsoft Outlook 2010 and Microsoft Outlook 2013 achieves this goal by using a combination of items such as Coordinated Universal Time (UTC), time zone offset, daylight saving time (DST) rules, and Windows time zone settings.
+This article describes how Microsoft Outlook 2010 and later versions achieve this goal by using a combination of items such as Coordinated Universal Time (UTC), time zone offset, daylight saving time (DST) rules, and Windows time zone settings.

 Before we examine the details of how time zone normalization works in Outlook, it is important to define some important terms.

 How computer time is calculatedComputer time is calculated by taking UTC time, adding an offset that is based on the time zone configured for your computer, and then optionally adjusting the offset for daylight saving time (depending on the DST rules).
 The formula that is used to calculate computer time is as follows:

 UTC + Time zone offset + DST offset